drwasho/openbazaar-documentation/03 OpenBazaar Protocol.md

   - However, `OP_RETURN` is such a valuable utility, we consider it unlikely that this data storage entry will be closed.
   - We already have a small centralisation risk by using Obelisk servers as block explorers.

-## 3.5 A Pseudonymous Trust System in OpenBazaar
+## 3.5 A Pseudonymous Trust System in _OpenBazaar_

 > Dionysis Zindros, National Technical University of Athens <dionyziz@gmail.com>

 ### Keywords

-`pseudonymous anonymous web-of-trust identity trust bitcoin namecoin proof-of-burn timelock decentralized anonymous marketplace openbazaar`
+`pseudonymous anonymous web-of-trust identity trust bitcoin namecoin proof-of-burn timelock decentralized anonymous marketplace _OpenBazaar_`

 ### Abstract